-It’s matchday 5 in the Europa League and BetVictor Brand Ambassador Michael Owen is here to give you his best bets ahead of the action.
+It’s matchday 5 in the football Europa League and BetVictor Brand Ambassador Michael Owen is here to give you his best bets ahead of the action.

 LASK v Tottenham 0-2

 Tottenham come into this having won 6 of their last 7 Europa League matches.
 Interestingly, the Londoners have scored at least 3 goals in 5 of their last 6 in the competition and will be hoping to continue that run to secure top spot.

 LASK have won two and lost two in the Europa League, so far.
 They sit 3 points behind Spurs and will be aware that coming away empty handed here could dash any hopes of securing a place in the next round.